sukrutrao/Timetabler/README.md

 For further details and examples, please refer to the [Project Wiki](https://github.com/GoodDeeds/Timetabler/wiki).

+## Documentation

+The project web page is [gooddeeds.github.io/Timetabler](https://gooddeeds.github.io/Timetabler).

+Code documentation for this project can be found on [Read the Docs](https://timetabler.readthedocs.io/).

 ## Issues

 If you have any queries, suggestions, or feature requests, or would like to report any bugs or issues, please [open an issue on GitHub](https://github.com/GoodDeeds/Timetabler/issues/new).